 when they throw the ball.

-elbow at the release point.
-They also believe that a pitcher's
+the pitcher's elbow at the release point.

 Arm Slot - Perception

-They believe that if a pitcher wants to throw sidearm, they
+If a pitcher wants to throw sidearm, they

 arm slow, they bend their elbow 90 degrees.